FriesischScott/UncertaintyQuantification.jl/docs/src/manual/dynamics.md

 ```math
     f_Ny = \frac{f_s}{2}.
 ```
 Frequencies higher than ``f_Ny`` cannot be uniquely represented in the sampled signal.
-Instead, they are folded back into the interval ``[0, f_Ny]`` and appear as lower frequency components, a phenomenon known as *aliasing*.
+Instead, they appear as lower frequencies within the interval ``[0, f_Ny]``, a distortion known as *aliasing*.
 To avoid this effect, the sampling rate must be chosen such that the maximum frequency of the signal does not exceed the Nyquist frequency:

 ```math
     f_max < f_Ny